-Audit: The National Grid implementation vendor's team will engage property owners and managers directly, and perform a detailed audit and prepare a customized audit report that recommends a list of energy conservation measures ("ECM") upgrade options.
+Audit: The National Grid implementation vendor's team will engage property owners and managers directly, and perform a detailed audit and prepare a customized audit report that recommends a list of ECM upgrade options.
 This report and the potential ECM upgrades are then discussed with the owner.